Calidius x2 with Provenance

 Ref: Babelon (Fulvia) 1.
 Crawford 284/1b.
 RBW-.
 Sydenham 539a.
 Grueber 476

-Notes: Toned with some irridescence and rare.
+Notes: Toned with some iridescence and rare.
 Good very fine.
-From the Robert Hoge collection, acquired from Frederick S. Knobloch in March 1964, and reputedly from the Yale University Collection ("Eastern Museum Coll.").Knobloch was a collector who formed his collection between 1930 and 1980 and also privately sold coins via mail lists.
-There is a coin of this type in the Fix Priced List #24 from Winter 63/64:
+From the Robert Hoge collection, acquired from Frederick S. Knobloch in March 1964, and reputedly from an undisclosed "Eastern Museum Coll.").
+Knobloch was a collector who formed his collection between 1930 and 1980 and also privately sold coins via mail lists.
+There is a coin of this type in the Fixed Priced List #24 from Winter 63/64:

-Knobloch mentions that the coins in this sale "mostly come from the cabinet of General Pedro Messias Cordoso of Port Alegre Brazil".
+Knobloch mentions that the coins in this sale "mostly come from the cabinet of General Pedro Messias Cardoso of Port Alegre Brazil".
 Without any weight or picture it is not possible to verify that this is my coin.

-Knobloch He sold his collection through several Stack’s auctions starting in 1970 and continuing through 1980.
+Knobloch sold his collection through several Stack’s auctions starting in 1970 and continuing through 1980.
 A coin of this type is found there too - but that couldn't have been this coin (Ch.
 Very Fine) and would not still have been owned by Knobloch at time of sale as my coin was acquired in 1964.

-it is possible that these coins were a recent donation - this one By E. Ingraham (1887-1972) in 1963 near the time of sale in March 1964 when T.V.
+it is possible that these coins were a recent donation - this one by E. Ingraham (1887-1972) in 1963 near the time of sale in March 1964 when T.V.
 Buttrey served as curator of the Yale numismatic collection (1962 to 1964):

 Who is Dan Brown?